layansawalha/PhD-Codes/Study2/README.md

 ## Overview

-The `Code.py` script evaluates four model architectures (BERT-only, GPT2-only, BERT+GPT2, and the proposed Multimodal fusion) across multiple random seeds, reporting calibration-aware metrics and statistical significance testing.
+The `Code.py` script evaluates four model architectures (BERT-only, GPT2-only, ResNet18-only, and the proposed Multimodal fusion) across multiple random seeds, reporting calibration-aware metrics and statistical significance testing.

 ## Key Features

 - **Data Handling**: Loads clinical text (symptoms and diagnosis) and paired ultrasound images from the BrEaST-Lesions USG Excel sheet and image directory.
-- **Multiple Baselines**: Implements BERT-only, GPT2-only, and BERT+GPT2 text-fusion baselines alongside the proposed multimodal model, enabling controlled ablation.
+- **Multiple Baselines**: Implements BERT-only, GPT2-only, and ResNet18-only single-modality baselines alongside the proposed multimodal model, enabling controlled ablation.
 - **Metrics**: Records accuracy, ROC-AUC, Brier score, and Expected Calibration Error (ECE) for comprehensive and calibration-aware evaluation.
 - **Checkpointing**: Automatically saves results to a CSV after every `(seed, model)` combination so interrupted Kaggle sessions can resume seamlessly.
 - **Statistical Testing**: Runs Wilcoxon signed-rank tests across 7 seeds to measure statistical significance of the proposed model over each baseline.